Who Are the CAC Leadership Team?

 I have more than 30 years of corporate Financial Management experience for companies ranging in revenue from $5M-$500M.
 I have worked in the manufacturing, importing, wholesale distribution, truck leasing, not for profit and retail supermarket sectors.

 I have a passion for horses, permaculture, self-reliant living and homesteading.
-CAC’s mission to empower ordinary citizens to assist each other in a time of need resonates with my own personal values and I am looking forward to serving that mission as a member of the CAC Board of Directors.
+CAC’s mission to empower ordinary citizens to assist each other in a time of need resonates with my own personal values and I am looking forward to serving that mission as a member of the CAC Leadership Team.

 Before retiring in 2005 and moving to North Central Arkansas, Tom had over 30 years experience in emergency response working for the Chicago Police Department.
 For most of his career he was assigned to a city-wide immediate response tactical unit.
 As he progressed in rank and experience his duties expanded to include developing “in house” and multi-agency response plans for planned and un-planned events, adjusting the response during events and evaluating the response after the event.
 In the course of his career Tom attended many training seminars and conferences in fields related to emergency response and the logistics involved in response.
 He was also involved in the development of a peer counseling program for those involved in traumatic incidents.